naplon74/markedit/README.md

 ## 🐛 Known Issues & Troubleshooting

 - Discord RPC may take a few seconds to connect on first launch
+- Drag-dropped files create new entries each time (no path-based deduplication due to browser security)
+- DevTools are currently enabled for debugging (will be toggled off in production builds)
 - If you previously saw duplicate installers/artifacts, the build now targets only NSIS x64 to produce a single `.exe` and its `.blockmap`
-- If the app didn’t relaunch after update in older versions, this has been improved; use the latest version for a smoother restart
+- If the app didn't relaunch after update in older versions, this has been improved; use the latest version for a smoother restart

 ---